Swiss stocks - Factors to watch on Aug 27

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-ZURICH Aug 27 Swiss stocks are shaping to open lower on Tuesday, in line with other European exchanges as weak durable goods order data from the United States overnight weighs on market sentiment.
+ZURICH Aug 27 Swiss stocks were seen idling on Wednesday, pausing after their brisk 2-1/2 week rally.

-The Swiss blue-chip SMI was seen opening 0.6 percent lower at 7,978 points, according to premarket indications by bank Julius Baer.
+The Swiss blue-chip SMI was seen opening 0.1 percent higher at 8,682 points, according to premarket indications by bank Julius Baer, while the SMI future was 0.1 percent lower at 8659 points.

 COMPANY STATEMENTS